KlaytonHutchins/EventTracker/README.md

 ## Details

-This application allows users to track his/her finances with any number of credit cards and banks.
-Users can enter deposits, withdrawals, purchases, and payments as they make them and the application will display applicable data about his/her finances.
+This application allows a user to track his/her finances with any number of credit cards and banks.
+A user can enter deposits, withdrawals, purchases, and payments as they make them and the application will display applicable data about his/her finances.

+The application dynamically displays all information the user sees.
+There is only one html page, all unneeded elements are hidden from the user and others are displayed based on which page they have navigated to.

+## Technologies Used
+Java, Javascript, Eclipse/Spring Tool Suite, Spring, Git, JSON, MySQL, MySQL Workbench, MAMP

 ## REST Endpoints